-- Swelling that is inhibiting your ability to breath or swallow.
+- Swelling that is inhibiting your ability to breathe or swallow.

 Medium priority emergency dentist appointments involve:

-- An infection or abscess has risen (including if this abscess begins to bleed or weep)
+- Infection or abscess has risen (including if this abscess begins to bleed or weep)

 - Severe toothache, swelling, or bleeding, that occurs soon after a recent dental treatment such as a filling, tooth extraction, root canal, or dental implant placement.